comsysto/jumbodb/README.md

 - Fast analysis over 'Big Data' with low budget
 - Store, index and query huge amounts of data
 - Make your Hadoop outputs accessible to every application (e.g. aggregated statistics)
-- Providing billions of datasets in a very short time
+- Provide billions of datasets in a very short time
-- Storing terabytes of data on a single instance without any performance impact!
+- Store terabytes of data on a single instance without any performance impact!
 - Only immutable data is supported, you cannot insert and update single datasets
 - Works well on AWS infrastructure even on provisionized EBS volumes
 - [Data delivery management and versionizing](https://github.com/comsysto/jumbodb/wiki/Data-Delivery-Concept)